tameroski/Post-Type-Exporter/README.md

 For each post type, array keys represents the fields to export, and array values represents the corresponding column title in the exported file.

+### Export type

 By default, the plugin is exporting xls file.
-But it is also possible to change this to csv :
+But it is also possible to change this to csv using the `pte_export_type` filter :

 ```php
 function my_export_type( $type ){